mim/mim.github.io/t/cisc3620/lectures/02b-openGlBarn.md

   * We then define a triangle by listing its vertices _in counter-clockwise order from the outside_.
   * So, 4,3,2 is one way to describe the top of the barn
-    * List the other equivalent ways
+    * What are other equivalent ways?
-  * List other non-equivalent ways
+    * What are other non-equivalent ways?
   * Note that to save computation, by default Three.js only draws the front of every triangle
     * How much time does this save?